ccjusl/squeue/content/posts/codeclub-launches-blog-squeue/index.md

 For the time being, we just plan on writing quality stuff until it picks up pace.

-Hoping to see you make your first contribution soon. :eyes:
+Hoping to see you make your first contribution soon. 👀